 Here is an infographic from Hip Pressure Cooking about the benefits of a pressure cooker.

 Types Of Pressure Cookers

 So have you figured out what kind of pressure cooker you want to have in your home?
-To help you decide, here’s a detailed comparison of stovetop pressure cooker and the electric pressure cooker.
+To help you decide, here’s a detailed comparison of the stovetop pressure cooker and the electric pressure cooker.
 In deciding which one is more suitable for your home, you can pinpoint the exact features you want your pressure cooker to have.
-Through this chart, you can also see the advantages and disadvantages of these two types of pressure cookers.
+With this chart, you can also see the advantages and disadvantages of these two types of pressure cookers.

 The more popular models of pressure cookers today are the second generation and the electric pressure cookers.
 Other than their safety features, these models also have the added advantage of having more than two pressure settings.
 This allows you to modify the pressure within the cooker in order to control how your food will be cooked.
-Add this to the heat of the pan and you can have an almost infinite combination of pressure cooking techniques to get the perfect softness in your dish.
+Add this to the heat of the pan and you can have an almost infinite combination of pressure cooking techniques to get the perfect tenderness in your dish.

 Stovetop Pressure Cooker

 |May have two or more pressure settings that you can modify||May have two or more pressure settings|

 |There are many different types of stovetop pressure cookers, depending on the material they are made of (either almuminum or stainless steel)||Stainless-Steel|

 |Has its own heat source, so there’s no need for a stove|